Matias23/web-crawler/README.md

 This app allows to look for a given HTML element given its id.

+## Introduction

+The parameters of the application must be sent by application parameters.
+Three parameters are required, since:
+1st parameter: Url of the HTML file where the element to be searched is 2nd parameter: Url of the HTML file where the element is going to be searched 3rd parameter: Id of the html element in the first HTML file

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management